adamedx/autographps/CONTRIBUTING.md

 ### Developer Certificate of Origin (DCO)

-The PoshGraph project source is available for anyone to use and/or modify under the terms of the [LICENSE](LICENSE.md).
+The AutoGraphPS project source is available for anyone to use and/or modify under the terms of the [LICENSE](LICENSE.md).
 For your code to be accepted into the project, you must publicly agree to the LICENSE.
 Among other stipulations, the LICENSE requires you to grant use of the intellectual property embodied in your contributions to consumers of the project, whether they are modifying the project or simply using its output.

 To faciltate your ability to assent to the terms of the LICENSE, this project uses the Developer Certificate of Origin (DCO).
 The DCO allows you as the contributor to assent to the conditions specified in the LICENSE.
 You must do so at the level of each commit you submit for merging into this repository through an explicit [DCO signoff](#dco-signoff) message in the commit.